 So we just replicated an experiment that Richard Nisbett describes in his book the Geography of Thought to demonstrate the different mental models of "western" and "eastern" cultures - primarily those influenced by a Greek philosophical tradition and those influenced by Asian philosophies.

 This experiment has also been run in its popular and ridiculously cute overload Monkey, Panda, Banana variation with similar results.

 But I wanted to spare you the danger of running it today.

 And the crux of the categorization schema is that western types usually lump chicken and cow together because they are both animals, part of the same class of being, and eastern subjects tend to lump cows and grass together because cows eat grass - they have a relationship with each other, whereas chickens don't.
 Now I've done this with people who lived on farms and I've been told that chickens do in fact eat grass from time to time, but bear with me.

 Point of this lovely little thought experiment is something that every IA should know and use when working with their clients, large and small, and that is that categorization is an ambiguous schema.
-The man we have to thank for the term IA, Richard Saul Wurman, points that out with his LATCH acronym - the 5 ways we have to organize information, 3 of which are unambiguous: Location, Alphabet and Time and the other two ambiguous ones, Categorization and Hierarchy (or continuum).
+The man we have to thank for the term IA, Richard Saul Wurman, points that out with his LATCH acronym—the five ways we have to organize information, three of which are unambiguous: Location, Alphabet, and Time and the other two ambiguous ones, Categorization and Hierarchy (or continuum).